 - Any Seven Wonders of the World?
 Yes!
 The Colosseum is one of the seven man-made Wonders of the World.

 - Is Italy good for solo travel?
 Yes!
 It's perfect for those who love history, musuems and Italian cuisine.
 There is so much to do and see when you're travelling to Italy alone that you will want to plan another trip back to see all the places that you've missed on your first trip.

 When you're traveling solo to Italy, I've included some useful links to help you plan your trip including airlines which fly there, vaccinations and useful Italian phrases.

 How much does a solo trip to Italy cost? £80/€95 a day (based on staying in the cheapest accommodation)

 Language spoken – Italy

-Do I need a visa?
+Do I need a visa for my Italian trip?
 Not on a British passport

 - Chi Kung in Italy

 - Au Pairing in Italy